OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/search/search-howto-concurrency.md

             Console.WriteLine($"Test index created; Its ETag should be populated.
 ETag: '{index.ETag}'");

             // ETags let you do some useful things you couldn't do otherwise.
 For example, by using an If-Match
-            // condition, we can update an index using CreateOrUpdate and be guaranteed that hello update will only
+            // condition, we can update an index using CreateOrUpdate and be guaranteed that the update will only
-            // succeed if hello index already exists. index.Fields.Add(new Field("name", AnalyzerName.EnMicrosoft));
+            // succeed if the index already exists. index.Fields.Add(new Field("name", AnalyzerName.EnMicrosoft));
             index =
                 serviceClient.Indexes.CreateOrUpdate(